katiehuangx/Transition-into-Data-Analytics/README.md

 ## How and Where to Start?

-So, you're interested, but you're not sure where to start, how to start, or just unsure if this is the **right path** for you. 🧐
+If you're reading this, you're probably interested in starting a career in data analytics, but don't know where to begin or whether it's the right path for you.
+I totally get it - I was once in your shoes! 🧐

-First, I'd recommend you to take a **general data analytics course**, either the [Google Data Analytics](https://www.coursera.org/professional-certificates/google-data-analytics) or the [IBM Data Analyst](https://www.coursera.org/professional-certificates/ibm-data-analyst?).
+To start, I recommend taking a **general data analytics course**, like the [Google Data Analytics](https://www.coursera.org/professional-certificates/google-data-analytics) or the [IBM Data Analyst](https://www.coursera.org/professional-certificates/ibm-data-analyst?) course.
+I started with Google's course as it was released more recently.
+I'm not sponsored for both courses.

 Both courses provides:
 - An **overview of data analytics**
-- An **introduction of the skills/tools** which you'll need to learn
+- An **introduction of the skills/tools** you need to learn
 - Flexible, study-at-your-own-pace courses
 - Relatively inexpensive.
 You can apply for financial aid and study for free.

-Both courses are available on Coursera at USD 20-40/month depending on when you enrol.
-I paid USD 39/month (for Google's) last year and a friend recently only paid USD20+/month.
+You can enroll in both courses on Coursera for around USD 20-40/month.
+I paid USD 39/month for Google's course last year, but a friend recently only paid USD 20+/month.

-Usually, people take an average of 2 to 4 months to complete the course.
-The faster you complete, the less you pay. 😇
+On average, people complete the course in 2 to 4 months, and the faster you complete it, the less you pay. 😇

 **💡 My Experience**

-I took Google's course because it was newer (released in March 2021) compared to IBM's course.

-The only difference is **Google teaches R** and **IBM teaches Python**.
-However, since both courses are beginner-level and don't go in-depth, I suggest taking Google's course.
-The lessons taught in R and Python are very basic and you're going to need to take up additional studying so don't worry too much.
+I found Google's course to be very helpful, especially since I'm a visual learner.
+However, please note that the courses only teach basic R skill, so you'll need to take additional courses to gain more in-depth knowledge.

 **‼️IMPORTANT‼️**
-- The course says that you will learn everything you need to know to be job-ready.
+- The course claims that you'll learn everything you need to know to be job-ready.
 That is not true. 🥲
 - What you learn from this course is **NOT ENOUGH to get an entry-level job** or pass a technical interview.
 - At most, the course contributed to 5% or less in my learning.

-Thus, I'm sharing the following resources for you to continue on with your studies after the completion of the course.
+Thus, I'm sharing the following resources to help you continue your studies after completing the course.

-## What are the Technical Skills to Learn?
+## My Advice on Technical Skills to Learn

-Study in this order (**recommended**):
+In my opinion, you should focus on these three skills in the following order:
 1. SQL
-2. Tableau (or, Power BI)
+2. Tableau (or Power BI)
 3. Python & Statistics

-**💡 My Experience**
-- SQL is the easiest to study and **COMPULSORY** skill in any Data Analyst (or -related) role.
-- Understanding SQL concepts helps in learning Tableau (i.e. creating Calculated Fields), hence why I suggested studying SQL first, followed by Tableau.
-- Usually, Python is a _good-to-have_ skill, but in some companies, it's a _must-have_ skill.
-- If you're moving towards the Data Scientist or Data Engineer route, then you must be **proficient** in Python.
+I found SQL to be the **easiest and most essential skill** for any data analyst role.
+It's a crucial language for extracting, manipulating, and analyzing data.
+Once you understand SQL, you'll have an easier time learning other tools like Tableau, which relies on SQL for creating calculated fields.

+Python is also an essential skill, particularly if you're pursuing a data scientist or data engineer role.
+However, it's not always a requirement for data analysts.
+In some companies, it's only a good-to-have skill, while in others, it's a must-have.
+I recommend becoming proficient in Python if you're planning to pursue a career in these fields.

 # 🏕️ Bootcamp

-I would highly recommend checking out Alex the Analyst's free [data analyst bootcamp](https://www.youtube.com/playlist?list=PLUaB-1hjhk8FE_XZ87vPPSfHqb6OcM0cF).
+I highly recommend checking out Alex the Analyst's free [data analyst bootcamp](https://www.youtube.com/playlist?list=PLUaB-1hjhk8FE_XZ87vPPSfHqb6OcM0cF) on YouTube.
+Alex is a well-known expert in the data analysis community, and his resources are top-notch.

 This bootcamp covers a range of tools, including SQL, Excel, Tableau, Power BI, and Python.
-If you're new to data analytics, Alex Freberg is a well-known expert in the data analysis community and provides excellent resources.
+It's an excellent resource if you're new to data analytics or want to improve your skills in any of these tools.

-In my experience, anything by Alex Freberg is top-notch, and his instruction has helped me develop my own data analysis skills.
-If you're looking to improve your skills in any of the aforementioned tools, I believe you would find this bootcamp to be an excellent resource.
+In my experience, Alex's instruction has helped me develop my own data analysis skills, and I believe you'll find his bootcamp to be a valuable resource.

 # 📕 Where to Learn SQL